 In this article, the reality of feeding raw pet food to your beloved furry companions is examined in detail.
 Going raw with your pet involves much more than just switching from bagged store kibble to raw meat.
 The right combination of meat, bones, and organs in homemade dog food recipes and DIY cat chow must be used to ensure your pet’s optimal health and overall adjustment to the change.

-In addition, the economics of feeding your pet raw is discussed.
+In addition, the economics of feeding your pet raw pet food is discussed.
 Is it really possible to do this on a tight budget?
 What quality of meats need to be purchased and where is the best place to get these items at an affordable price?